-According to data of the 2014 annual subscriber survey of Travelzoo, a travel and entertainment deal providers in Asia: 19% of Chinese travelers say that they would like to go to Italy.
-The country is ranked 8th in the top 10 of Chinese traveler’s destinations wish list, and is the first European country to appear on this list.
+According to pe-pandemic data from the 2019 annual subscriber survey of Travelzoo, a travel and entertainment deal provider in Asia: 19% of Chinese travellers say that they would like to go to Italy.
+The country is ranked 8th in the top 10 of Chinese traveller’s destinations wish list and is the first European country to appear on this list.
 Italy is thus overtaking France, Britain, Greece and Switzerland with its high position.

 Here are the reasons why the country is appealing to Chinese tourists.

-Italy is known in China for its high end fashion brands.
+Italy is known in China for its high-end fashion brands.
 Their products sell very well in the middle kingdom.
-Last year Prada, one of the most well-known transalpine brand in China, registered an 826 million euros sales turnover.
+Last year Prada, one of the most well-known transalpine brands in China, registered 826 million euros in sales turnover.

-With that kind of success some Chinese companies decided to invest in Italian fashion.
-That was the case of the Li & Fung Group who bought the high-end Italian fashion brand Cerruti for $70 million in 2010.
+With that kind of success, some Chinese companies decided to invest in Italian fashion.
+That was the case of the Li & Fung Group which bought the high-end Italian fashion brand Cerruti for $70 million in 2010.

-In October 2014, China’s Bright Food Group Co., a Shanghai-based food company, even announced that they would buy a majority stake in the Italian olive oil maker Salov Group.
+On October 2022, China’s Bright Food Group Co., a Shanghai-based food company, even announced that they would buy a majority stake in the Italian olive oil maker Salov Group.

 Appealing to the young generation

 Since the launch of the Marco Polo and Turandot programs in the early 2000’s the number of Chinese students enrolling in Italian universities has never stopped increasing.
-The number of Chinese students in Italy grew from 500 in 2005 to over 14,000 in 2012.
-This is a strategic way to improve the future China- Italy relations.
+The number of Chinese students in Italy grew from 500 in 2010 to over 50,000 in 2019.
+This is a strategic way to improve future China- Italy relations.
 The good experiences of Chinese students in Italy are helping to promote Italy in China.

 A Chinese-friendly country

-With the Milan’s Expo in 2015, Italy is also making a lot of efforts towards its tourists coming from China.
-Two main Italian newspapers and publisher companies, started to print publication targeting Chinese travelers.
+With Milan’s Expo, Italy is also making a lot of efforts towards its tourists coming from China.
+Two main Italian newspapers and publisher companies started to print publications targeting Chinese travellers.
 And a campaign to have street signs in Chinese has been launched.

-A smart move considering that Chinese tourists are now willing to take more time to get to know the country they are visiting.
-So that, as the Milan Expo will take place, Italy will provide Chinese tourists with tours to discover the Italian lifestyle in other destinations such as Florence, Tuscany wineries and Venice as well.
+This a smart move considering that Chinese tourists are now willing to take more time to get to know the country they are visiting.
+So, as the Milan Expo will take place, Italy will provide Chinese tourists with tours to discover the Italian lifestyle in other destinations such as Florence, Tuscany wineries and Venice as well.